Updated: Apr 28

 Let it have its moment.

-I hope we hold on to that piece of wisdom as we embark on “letting go” and the organizational action steps for each month on One Year To An Organized Life.
+I hope we hold on to that piece of wisdom as we embark on “letting go” as we address the organizational action steps for each month on One Year To An Organized Life.

 Now, on to the month May!